 - 12 Step program participation as a way to work with support groups after discharge

 Learn more about the lessons of teen dating violence awareness month.
 Even if you’re not sure whether you need help, talk to someone who can make sense of your situation.
-Gateway Foundation gladly offers confidential advice and the guidance you need to make decisions.
+Gateway gladly offers confidential advice and the guidance you need to make decisions.
 Call 877.505.4673 today for information and assistance.